innoobijr/rfd/README.md

 # RFD Repo

-A repo of RFDs and other
+A repo of RFDs and other necessary items.